Overview

 Idea ads with paid partnerships

-Once a creator publishes an Idea Pin with paid partnership, their brand partner can promote the pin as an Idea ad with paid partnership.
+Once a creator publishes a Pin with the paid partnership label, their brand partner can promote the pin as an Idea ad with paid partnership.
 These ads will include the same label denoting a paid partnership between the creator and the business.

 Creators cannot promote pins themselves that include a paid partnership.
 Only brand partners can promote these pins as Idea ads with paid partnership.